-Unbelievably yesterday was the first day of summer here in Copenhagen.
-The weather isn’t playing ball but as soon as it does everyone heads down to the sea, whether it in the inner harbour, one of the urban beaches or out in a boat.
+Its been a bit of a scorcher here the last few weeks and it looks like it will be continuing well in to June.
+I shall resist the urge to talk about the climate but share some places to cool off!Usually when it gets hot in the city, everyone heads down to the sea, whether it in the inner harbour, one of the urban beaches or out in a boat.
 I have always wanted to live by the sea and now that I do, I try to make the most of it.
-It only takes a quick walk along the harbour or a cycle around the headland towards Tuborg Haven to remember why I love this city so much.
+It only takes a quick walk along Amager Strandpark to remember why I love this city so much.

 Here are some of the ways you can enjoy the sea right here in the city…

-Public Buildings and bridges in the harbour – over the last decade or so city planners have been building a number of iconic modern public buildings such as the Opera, the Royal Playhouse and the Black Diamond along the central part of the inner harbour, drawing people into this area and also complimenting the existing historic architecture.
+Public Buildings and bridges in the harbour – over the last decade or so city planners have been building a number of iconic modern public buildings such as the Opera, the Royal Playhouse, the Black Diamond and now Blox along the central part of the inner harbour, drawing people into this area and also complimenting the existing historic architecture.
 It is possible to walk along almost the complete length of the harbour from the Black Diamond to the Little Mermaid, with a few inland deviations.
-The opposite side of the harbour from Nyhavn is also seeing a facelift with Papirøen and Christianshavn soon to be linked with Nyhavn by a new bridge.

-The new Kalvebod Bølge promenade with a kayak slide and amazing views of the harbour opened last summer and has drawn people into what was previously a business area.
+The b promenade with a kayak slide and amazing views of the harbour opened a few years ago and has drawn people into what was previously a business area.

 More recently, in 2010, Svanemøllen Beach was inaugurated.
 It provides 4,000 square metres of beach with family-friendly low waters as well as a 130 metre long pier providing direct access to deeper water.
 It is amazing to live in the urban area of Østerbro, hop on your bike and be swimming in the sea in less than fifteen minutes.